 This is a disturbing trend, and I’m seeing a rise in frequency.

 The school changes the IEP and sends a notice to parents.
 Done.

 Um, no. That is not the purpose nor the intent of the IEP addendum.
 The whole IEP team must be in agreement with the change.

 If the parent does not understand the proposed changes, does not agree to the proposed changes, or does not respond to the request to make the changes, the changes cannot be made without an IEP team meeting.

-They were sent an IEP change in the mail/email, and when they questioned it, they were told that they could make a “no meet” change to the IEP.
+They were sent an IEP change in the mail or email, and when they questioned it, they were told that they could make a “no meet” change to the IEP.
 Yes, they can.
-But, the whole team must agree!
+But the whole team must agree!

 Also, it is best practice to have open communication between parents and the IEP team.
 An IEP amendment should not be a surprise in the mail or in a backpack.
 A phone call or email discussion should occur first.
 Again, this is best practice and not required by IDEA.

-When an IEP No Meet Amendment is Appropriate.
+When an IEP No-Meet Amendment is Appropriate.

 Not every change to an IEP requires the full process.
 When changes are small or limited to a particular service, amending without waiting for a meeting can be a productive way to quickly make a change.
-The no meet amendment should be used for small, minor things.
+The no-meet amendment should be used for small, minor things.
 IEP changes like: